quotient-im/Quaternion/BUILDING.md

 ```

 #### macOS
 `brew install qt5` should get you Qt5.
-Currently you have to point Quaternion at an explicit libqmatrixclient install (not a git submodule), and apparently you have to point CMake at the specific Qt5_DIR, with something like:
+You have to point CMake at the qt5 installation location, with something like:

 ```
-cmake .. -DCMAKE_PREFIX_PATH=../../libqmatrixclient -DQt5_DIR=$(brew --prefix qt5)/lib/cmake/Qt5
+cmake .. -DCMAKE_PREFIX_PATH=../../libqmatrixclient -DCMAKE_PREFIX_PATH=$(brew --prefix qt5)
 ```

 #### Windows